mgcavero04/restful/README.md

 # restful
-## Basic RESTful web services with Node.js and Express.js
+## Basic RESTful API with Node and Express
 ###### Features :
 - Get: A list of json items or  just one
-- Post : A new item
+- Post : Add a new item to the list
 - Mongo wire up
 - Search for items
+- Tested  with Postman